aftermathdigital/aftermathdigital.github.io/_posts/2021-05-06-Harvest-Finance-Economic-Flash-Loan-Attack-October-2020.markdown

 What's going on?
 Depositing 49.977 million USDC and immediately withdrawing 51.456 million USDC?
 Let's work it out.

-Beneath the hood, this contract uses the curve.fi yPool - a multi-asset stablecoin pool where users can deposit DAI, USDT, USDC, or TUSD in exchange for yDAI, yUSDT, yUSDC, or yTUSD, which earn interest as the underlying token is used to provide liquidity to curve's AMM.
-In this case, Harvest Finance were using the yAsset tokens to purchase yCRV, which they could further invest in order to maximize yield.
+Beneath the hood, this contract uses the curve.fi yPool - a multi-asset stablecoin pool where users can deposit DAI, USDT, USDC, or TUSD in exchange for yCRV.
+It's worth noting that when depositing one of the stablecoin assets, they are initially wrapped in a token called yAsset, which is then traded for yCRV under the hood.
+One of the rewards for holding yCRV is CRV, the native governance token of Curve.fi.
+This CRV reward can be sold to purchase yet more yCRV, resulting in compounded yield - this is the function of Harvest Finance.

+I'll use 'underlying asset' and 'USDC' interchangable here, since they are one and the same in this instance; but underlying asset could have been any of the stablecoins accepted in the yPool if Harvest Finance had had vaults for those stablecoins.

 ### Depositing USDC